MariageClementine/DVD-Companion/README.md

 ## Comming Soon
 # DVD-Companion, a companion for the game "Dave the Diver"

 In Dave The Diver, you can only track the fishes you caught when you are out of the water with the "Marinca" app.
-This can be a problem when you are diving and wondering "Did I already catch that fish?" or "which star do I have to get for this one?".
+This can be a problem when you are diving and wondering "Did I already catch that fish?" or "do I already have 3 stars for this one?".

 DVD-Compagnion plans to remedy that problem: you will be able to track and save your progress.